Anononmos/Honours_Project_Fall_2024/README.md

 ## Outline

 This project is accessible on the website http://ainan.pythonanywhere.com.
-There, you can upload and watch the videos you uploaded.
+There, you can upload and watch short videos.
 To share an uploaded video, copy and paste its URL.
-The website will expire
+The website will expire in March 2025.

 There is also an administrator webpage whose login is accessible through the http://ainan.pythonanywhere.com/admin endpoint.